softserveinc-rnd/blog/simple-clock-synchronization/README.md

 For communication advertising mechanism of GAP is used.
 Advertising and scanning time is manually controlled.
 Time adjustment is done immediately in a callback function upon reception of data packet.
 After time information is received the receiver is usually switched off (adjustment made or not needed) to save energy.
 Currently Zephyr's Bluetooth driver does not allow for more sophisticated communication control.
 In further implementation it would be profitable to receive the notification when the required number of broadcasts is sent and instantly enter the sleep mode.
 Similar action would be taken when time synchronization is executed, although this is a more complex situation and needs further consideration.
 ###Power management
 Power consumption is controlled by means of controlling the amount of time spent on actual scanning during BLE scan phase.
-A piepline of scalers is used starting from static selection of scan time fill according to amount of neighbours, then gradual reduction in case od lack of connections, optionally increase in vicinity of expected time o resynchronization and ending on terination of scanning once any advertising packet is received.
+A piepline of scalers is used starting from static selection of scan time fill according to amount of neighbours, then gradual reduction in case od lack of connections, optionally increase in vicinity of expected time o resynchronization and ending on termination of scanning once any advertising packet is received.
+A separate and largely independent power management method is prediction of transmission time and starting the receiver on a just-in-time basis.
+This allows for significant savings and increase of connection reliability, but it can also make the network very rigid and unaware of structure changes.
+So careful adjustment to application is needed for this method.
 ###User interface
 The software uses RTT terminal to communicate in a text form, however this is only available at devices connected to JLink.
 Visual status information is presented with LEDs on the board.
 ####Colour of indication for Xenon boards